srid/ema-template/README.md

 ## Tips

-- As a first step to using template, change the project name in .cabal, .flake and hie.yaml files.
+- As a first step to using template,
+  - change the project name in .cabal, .flake and hie.yaml files.
+  - Change the `cname` in .github/workflows/publish.yaml, or remove it to publish to yourname.github.io
 - To change the port, see bin/run
 - To change the CLI arguments, see .ghcid
 - To update Ema to latest Git revision, run `nix flake lock --update-input ema`